isc-projects/kea/doc/sphinx/arm/classify.rst

 Using Static Host Reservations in Classification
 ================================================

-Classes can be statically assigned to the clients using techniques described in :ref:`reservation4-client-classes` and :ref:`reservation6-client-classes`.
+Classes can be statically assigned to clients using techniques described in :ref:`reservation4-client-classes` and :ref:`reservation6-client-classes`.